lsaravia/MetawebsAssembly/MetawebsAssembly.md

 The spatial scales involved in our study do not represent a continuity; the metaweb and regional web have a 10 to 1 ratio but the local web is 10^6^ smaller, besides that most of the global network properties and the motif structure showed no changes relative to the null model.
 Thus, we found evidence that local processes that limit species from the metaweb to local scales are influencing the assembly process but the structure of the food web originated through an emergent process from evolutionary or co-evolutionary forces seems to be more important.
 This could guide us to find a unified theory of ecological interactions that could describe the diversity of patterns observed in the natural world.

-## Acknowledgements

-We are grateful to the National University of General Sarmiento for financial support.
-LAS would like to thank Susanne Kortsch that shared with us her source code for topological analysis and also made comments on an earlier version of the manuscript.
-This work was partially supported by a grant from CONICET (PIO 144-20140100035-CO).

-## Conflict of interest disclosure

-The authors of this preprint declare that they have no financial conflict of interest with the content of this article

 ## References